Varssha05/Diabetes-Risk-Prediction-Ann/README.md

 # 🧠 Diabetes Risk Predictor (ANN)

-A Streamlit-based web application that predicts the likelihood of diabetes using an **Artificial Neural Network (ANN)** trained on medical and lifestyle data.
+> 🚀 This project predicts diabetes risk using an Artificial Neural Network (ANN) trained on health and lifestyle data.
+> Developed with Python and deployed via Streamlit for real-time predictions.

 ---